Hiroki Otsu: Super GT

+GT300

 In 2018, Otsu made his Super GT debut, sharing a Honda NSX GT3 with Ryo Michigami in the GT300 class for the Modulo Drago Corse team that Michigami owned.
 They achieved a podium finish at Autopolis and were fourteenth in the championship with 24 points.
 In 2019, He took a podium place at Fuji with Michigami and finished seventeenth in the championship with 19 points.

+GT500

 In 2020, Otsu made the move to the GT500 class in Super GT, sharing a Honda NSX-GT GT500 with Takuya Izawa for the Modulo Nakajima Racing team.
 They achieved two pole positions at the Suzuka International Racing Course and Motegi, but were only on the podium at Motegi.
 With 31 points, the duo finished twelfth in the final standings.

+For 2023, Otsu joined ARTA after the team expanded to two cars, he paired with Nirei Fukuzumi.
+Both pairs won a race, and 3 podiums as they ended up fourth place.
+Otsu stays with the team, but he paired with Ren Sato.

 Super Formula

 At the end of the year, he made his debut in the Super Formula season finale with the TCS Nakajima Racing team at Fuji, replacing Tadasuke Makino who suffered from meningitis and needed rest.
 He finished thirteenth in the race.

 In 2021 Otsu made his full-time debut in Super Formula with Team Mugen together with Team Goh under the Red Bull colours.
 He went on to get his first pole position in the series and win the race in the sixth round of the season at Motegi.

+For 2022, Otsu moves to Dandelion Racing, but was underwhelming from his previous season.
+He ended up in ninth place with one podium.
+Otsu did not have a full time seat for 2023.
+But he comes up as replacement for drivers that not available due to illness, and injuries.
+He replaces Tomoki Nojiri, Toshiki Oyu, and Naoki Yamamoto at Mugen, TGM Grand Prix, and Nakajima Racing respectively.
+Otsu would race for 6 rounds in 2024 with TGM Grand Prix as he replaces Nobuharu Matsushita.